CRAFT Family Support

 The CRAFT program was developed by Robert Meyers, PhD, and is a scientifically based intervention designed to help families engage addiction treatment-resistant individuals into treatment.
 CRAFT has been studied and proven effective in getting addicted individuals into treatment.

 In addition, concerned significant others (CSOs) who attend the CRAFT program benefit by becoming more independent with reductions in depression, anxiety, and anger symptoms.
 CRAFT can and does heal the family.

 Overdose Lifeline uses a model adapted by The Utah Support Advocates for Recovery Awareness (USARA) from the CRAFT program developed by Robert Meyers, PHd.

 This model uses individuals with lived experience (peers) often called Family Peer Coaches and involves a 12-week workshop with an accompanying workbook to teach families behavioral and motivational strategies for interacting with their loved ones.

-The 12-week group teaches loved ones/concerned significant others skills to help them understand and cope with addiction while finding there is hope for recovery.
+The 12-week group teaches loved ones/CSOs skills to help them understand and cope with addiction while finding there is hope for recovery.